 About the Graduate School of Counseling

-The Graduate School of Counseling, grounded in and shaped by our commitment to an integrated understanding of the Christian faith and mental health, exists to train graduate-level clinicians.
-Through rigorous academic and clinical training we seek to promote the personal and professional development of students, with the goal of promoting relational, psychological, physical and spiritual wholeness of individuals, couples, families, organizations and communities.
+The Graduate School of Counseling is grounded in and shaped by our commitment to an integrated understanding of the Christian faith and mental health that embraces diversity and promotes justice.
+We train graduate level mental health professionals who work in community, private practice, and school settings.
+Through rigorous academic and clinical training we foster the personal and professional development of students with the goal of promoting relational, psychological, academic, physical, and spiritual well-being.

 The school counseling program has also been accredited by the Council for Accreditation and Related Educational Programs (CACREP).
 The school counseling and school psychology programs have been approved by the Teacher Standards and Practices Commission (TSPC) of the state of Oregon as well as the National Council for Accreditation of Teacher Education (NCATE).

 The Graduate School of Counseling is regionally accredited by the Northwest Commission on Colleges and Universities.

 George Fox University is a Christian university of the arts, sciences, and professional studies.
 It was established in Newberg, Oregon, in 1891, and has graduate facilities in Newberg, Portland and Salem, Oregon.
 The university is accredited by the Northwest Commission on Colleges and Universities and does not discriminate in its educational programs or activities, including employment, on the basis of age, sex, handicap/disability, race, color, national or ethnic origin, or other statuses protected by applicable nondiscrimination laws.